This post may contain affiliate links. FinanceSuperhero only recommends products which help Restore Order to the World of Finance.

 Sadly, this attitude isn’t all that uncommon today.
 Chances are, you have also had similar conversations with friends, relatives, co-workers, or maybe even your neighborhood barista.

-While there are far more than five reasons everyone should have a budget, today I will present five reasons.
+While there are far more than five reasons everyone should have a budget, this post will focus on five big reasons.
 My intention is to make you think and simultaneously stir your emotions.
 After reading this, please do not go another day without having a budget in place for your family.

 - If you have an understanding of addition, subtraction, basic fractions, and can operate a calculator, you can do a budget.
 Grab a pencil, a legal pad, and get started.